AamuApp/aamu-blog/content/posts/video-meetings-feature-overview/index.md

 directAnswer: "An overview of Aamu.app video meetings, including project meetings, invitees, reminders, comments, Event Booking, and the Meetings API."
 contentType: "how-to"
 audience: "developers and technical teams"
+faq: [{"question":"What is Video Meetings?","answer":"An overview of Aamu.app video meetings, including project meetings, invitees, reminders, comments, Event Booking, and the Meetings API."},{"question":"Who is Video Meetings for?","answer":"This guide is intended for developers and technical teams."},{"question":"What does this guide explain?","answer":"It explains the main concepts, setup, and practical workflow for video meetings."}]

 ShowToc: false